brunasil98/Resume/Projects/LoRa Localization Model/README.md

 ![image](https://user-images.githubusercontent.com/75848451/152472106-4ae01d49-8cbd-4c6c-9987-4ba4ed65b477.png)

   It is crucial for its implementation and operation to consider the productivity and characterization of LoRa technology in indoor buildings.
 In this project, we have presented a comprehensive study how to utilize and predict LoRa in an indoor environment.
 It was a complete challenge to work in a project by using a new technology we had not utilized before.
-Looking at the results and after performing experiments testing the model, we realized that a perfect distance measurement is a tough task, and a challenge to predict a difference between 2 meters.
+Looking at the results and after performing experiments testing the model, we realized that a perfect distance measurement is a tough task.
 When it comes to communication, it generally occurs in arbitrary conditions.
 This leads us to the fact that the model should be taken as a reference but not as a 100% accurate product.
 The findings presented in this paper can provide highlights into practical LoRa-based indoor applications.